 The majority of clinical activities at SCH occur within the Neurodevelopmental Clinic and the SCH Autism Center.

 The Neurodevelopmental clinic serves as a center for the comprehensive medical evaluation, coordinated consultation, diagnosis and collaborative management of children – birth to 21 years – with complex neurodevelopmental disabilities and congenital anomalies.
-Areas of particular focus include cerebral palsy, spasticity management and spina bifida.
+Areas of particular focus include cerebral palsy, Fragile X, spasticity management, spina bifida and tics / Tourette’s and related comorbidities (ADHD, LD, OCD).
 In each case, an interdisciplinary care model that involves the interaction of multiple expert providers and provides coordinated follow-up is essential.
 Interdisciplinary evaluations may include evaluations by specialists in orthopedics, rehabilitation medicine, neurology, neurosurgery, urology, speech therapy, occupational therapy, physical therapy, nutrition, and social work.

 There are also clinical experiences at SCH to participate in the Craniofacial program and to consult regarding children (birth to 21) with neurodevelopmental disabilities and congenital defects who are hospitalized at SCH and to collaborate with the inpatient Medically Complex Child service.